-- driver’s license numbers and state resident/personal identification numbers;
+- driver’s license numbers or state identification number

-- financial account numbers (including credit or debit card numbers, bank account numbers) and associated security codes or passwords granting access to an individual’s account; or
+- financial account numbers, including a credit card or debit card account number, or any security code, access code, or password that would permit access to the financial account; or

 - protected health information (e.g., any information about the health status, provision of health care, or payment, excepting workers compensation);

 - personal identifiable information (e.g., an individual’s first name and last name, Social Security numbers, Driver’s license number);

 - student educational records regulated under FERPA in conjunction with identifying references such as Social Security numbers or student identification numbers (excluding directory data);